Pligr1m/CharlesLee_Portfolio/index.md

 - For my second milestone I started to work on my speech to text recognition.
 I firstly began by installing vosk which is an offline speech recognition built using machine learning that allows you to convert spoken words into text.
 I also added additional features which allowed certain keywords to trigger and made it respond to certain words from speech.
 Lastly, I integrated the OCR with the camera so it was able to recognize text from pictures taken by my camera

+## Challenges
 - A problem I had was that the packages to download vosk became corrupted and the camera was not recognizing text in many images.
 I was able to fix the corrupted files and replace them.
 The problem I encountered for the camera wasn't as straight forward since I wasn't able to compeltely change the camera to take higher resolution pictures, I figured out that lighting affected the camera's ability to recognize text and started to use additional lighting while taking photos.

+## Surprises
 - Something that surprised me was how many resources there are online for coding and engineering.
 Whenever I run into an error, I can usually find someone who had the same issue and solved it.
 I like how open and helpful the engineering community is.
 These resources have helped me grow a lot as an engineer, letting me solve problems on my own by researching and putting in the time, without always relying on my mentor or teacher to help.

+## Milestone #3 Plans
 - For my final milestone I would like to implement a button that can take a picture with my camera, an oled screen that displays text, and finally implementing text to speech translation for my OCR

 CODE